My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Aurora Viewing in Alaska

 For many people, the main reason to visit Alaska during the winter is to see the northern lights or aurora borealis.
-If you’re among that group, you’ll be in good company!
+If you’re in that group, you’ll be in good company!
 I have a whole guide to planning an aurora trip in Alaska if that’s your top priority, so I recommend checking that post out too as you plan.

 In Fairbanks, aurora season goes from August 21 to April 21; further south in Anchorage, the season is more like late September to early April.
 The best times to see the northern lights in Alaska are in those dark months when the skies are clear, but aurora activity peaks near the two equinoxes (September 20/21 and March 20/21).
 For this reason, late February to late March is the most popular time to visit Alaska during the winter if you want to see the northern lights.